 Some of the links in this post are affiliate links.
 This means if you click on the link and purchase the item, I will receive a small commission at no extra cost to you.
 All opinions remain my own.

-Turkey Facts for Kids
+Fun Facts About Turkeys for Kids

 - A turkey is a large bird.